-We're kicking off our first field test for a customer in California—here’s a look at the system in action!
+We're kicking off our first commercial demo at Silicon Valley Clean Water in California.
+Here’s a look at the system in action!

 Lowering cost and energy

 The economic advantage comes from two main factors.
-First, CarbonCatalyze™ replaces complex electrochemical systems with a simpler thermochemical process, reducing capital intensity and operational complexity.
-Second, it shifts energy use away from expensive electricity to cheaper heat, while also lowering total energy demand.
+First, CarbonCatalyze™ replaces complex electrochemical systems with a simpler thermochemical process, reducing capital and operational costs.
+Second, it shifts energy use away from expensive electricity to cheaper waste heat, while also lowering total energy demand.
 Together, these changes reduce costs by roughly 60%, while delivering the same chlorine products industry depends on.

 Rushnu's CarbonCatalyze™ is recipients of NSF SBIR Phase I award for the project titled "System for High Efficiency Continuous Single-step Carbon Capture and Mineralization."
 “The industrial sector currently has few financial incentives to sequester CO₂.
 The technology will address this gap by reducing the energy and associated costs required for capture and conversion of CO₂, generating revenue through the production of sustainable by-products.
 The ability to produce valuable co-products will be particularly beneficial to industries reliant on raw materials.”